 Hundreds of thousands demonstrate against pension reform

-France is a nation in Western Europe.
+According to abbreviationfinder, France is a nation in Western Europe.
 Its capital city is Paris.
 More than half a million people join demonstrations in various parts of the country against the government’s plans for comprehensive pension reform.
 This is the third time large nationwide demonstrations are taking place.
 For almost two weeks, France has been more or less paralyzed by the strikers’ strikes.
 There are still major problems for travelers and commuters with canceled trains, buses and domestic flights.
 Several of the unions that strike, where left-wing CGT is one of the hardest, have promised to continue over Christmas and into the new year, unless the government backs off.
 Some more reform-oriented unions, including the CFDT, recently joined the strike.